 in serving a friend or brother in time of need; the gavel represents the force of conscience which should keep down all vain and unbecoming thought; and the chisel points out the advantages of education by which means alone we are rendered fit members of regularly organized society.

 The aim is to promote reflection and meditation; charity and philanthropy; and education for the benefit of self and society.

-A similar approach is taken in the second degree whose subject is how one should live one’s life, that is, ‘with square conduct, level steps and upright intentions’:
+A similar approach is taken in the second degree.
+This is concerned with how one should live one’s life: ‘with square conduct, level steps and upright intentions’.